semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_CACHE_USERNAME`
 - **Example**: `0614ef08af7a408d8aae45b029ba3bb8`

-The username used for connecting to the cache server.
+The username is used for connecting to the cache server.

 ### Private Key Path {#cache-private-key-path}